Pharma QMS: Quality Management Software for Pharmaceutical Manufacturing

 Third, prevention of recurrence requires that the corrective action address not just the immediate event but the conditions that allowed the event to occur.
 When a CAPA root cause identifies a gap in the control system — a missing in-process check, an inadequate specification limit, a training program that did not cover a specific scenario — the corrective action must address the control system gap. eLeaP’s CAPA record links to the relevant SOP, specification, or training matrix element that the corrective action modifies, so the connection between the event and the systemic change is traceable in a single record chain rather than in a narrative summary.

-Integrated Training in Pharma: 21 CFR Part 211.68 and ICH Q10 Competency Requirements
+Integrated Training in Pharma: 21 CFR Part 211.25 and ICH Q10 Competency Requirements

 ICH Q10 extends this requirement with a competency-based framework.
-Section 2.2 of ICH Q10 requires that the pharmaceutical quality system support the development and management of human resources, including competency assessments linked to the quality system.
+ICH Q10 Section 2.2 requires that the pharmaceutical quality system support the development and management of human resources, including competency assessments linked to the quality system.
 A training completion record that shows an employee has read an SOP does not demonstrate competency.
 A training record that shows the employee completed the training, passed a knowledge assessment, and is assigned to a role that requires that procedure — and that the training version matches the current SOP revision — demonstrates competency in the ICH Q10 sense.

 eLeaP’s integrated QMS and LMS deliver this directly.
 When an SOP governing a GMP process is revised, the system automatically identifies every role assigned to that procedure and creates retraining assignments with a due date calculated from the configurable retraining window.
 The training assignment carries the document version number.
 Completion records link to the specific document revision.
-When an FDA investigator requests evidence that production staff is trained on current procedures, the query runs against live QMS and training data simultaneously and returns a single report showing, for each employee, the current SOP version, the training completion date, the assessment score, and whether the training record matches the current effective revision.
+When an FDA investigator requests evidence that production staff is trained on current procedures, the query runs against live QMS and training data within the same platform and returns a report showing, for each employee, the current SOP version, the training completion date, the assessment score, and whether the training record matches the current effective revision.

 CAPA-triggered training is structurally enforced.
 When a CAPA corrective action requires retraining on a revised procedure, the retraining assignment is created within the CAPA record.
 The CAPA cannot advance to effectiveness verification until the linked training completions are confirmed.
 This eliminates the most common failure mode in pharmaceutical CAPA systems: a corrective action that included retraining was marked complete without evidence that the retraining occurred.